csmfindling/learning_variability/README.md

   * useful_functions - *python files with all used auxiliary functions*
   * simulation - *python files with simulation procedures.
 Attention : this file is used for simulating also the one learning rate case.

+<h3> Code compilation </h3>

+To compile the c++ libraries, you will need to install the boost c++ library, version 1.59 - https://www.boost.org/users/history/version_1_59_0.html
+Once downloaded, open the compile_c.sh file.
+Modify it by adding your boost library path.
+Then launch ./compile_c.sh.

+<h3> Code instructions </h3>

 Multiple features are offered within the code.
 A first very important thing to understand when using this code is how to put data in the smc_object class.
 The constructor is expecting a dictionary with keys:
 <ul>
   <li>'rewards' of shape (2, T) with T the length of the experiment.
 For partial cases, the unknown reward will be filled accordingly, (for examples, with zeros)</li>